 Flex-MSpyPointLow-glowCheapest name-brand cellular~$75★★★★☆

-Round 1: Image quality — Tactacam, by a nose (and by night)
+Round 1: Image quality — Tactacam, by a nose (and by night, if you pick the right model)

 Daytime photos are a wash: both brands produce sharp, well-exposed images that identify bucks, count points, and read ear tags at 60 feet.
-The gap opens after dark.
-The Reveal X 3.0’s 940nm flash produces evenly lit, low-noise night photos without the blown-out foreground that plagues cheaper cameras, and because it’s invisible, deer don’t stare a hole through the camera (a behavior you’ll see constantly with visible-flash sets).
+The gap opens after dark — but only on the Reveal Pro 4.0.
+Its toggleable 940nm no-glow flash produces evenly lit, low-noise night photos without the blown-out foreground that plagues cheaper cameras, and because it’s invisible, deer don’t stare a hole through the camera (a behavior you’ll see constantly with visible-flash sets).
+The cheaper Reveal X 4.0 doesn’t get that toggle — it’s low-glow only, same as most SpyPoint Flex models.
 SpyPoint’s 850nm low-glow images are actually a touch brighter at range — that’s the physics of the wavelength — but the faint red glow is visible to game and people alike.
-For pressured whitetails and any security application, that decides it.
+For pressured whitetails and any security application where invisible flash matters, the Reveal Pro 4.0 is the one to buy, not the X 4.0.
 Deep-dive on the flash question in our best no-glow trail camera guide.

 Round 2: Reliability — Tactacam, clearly